All Episodes

 We got a job opening up here.

-My gosh, it's just is a different breed of people.
+It's just a different breed of people.

-No, I was only black.
+No, it was only black people.

 Who wants my Twinkies?

-Just me, well, it's the air of the Irish.
+Well, it's the era of the Irish.

-You throw a potato and that's how you take care of them.
+You throw a potato, and that's how you take care of them.

-By the way, I've been looking up why they discriminated against the Irish when they were coming here.
+By the way, I've been looking up on why they discriminated against the Irish when they were coming here.

 I get it.